Joseph Maselli: Early life, education and military service

 Maselli was born in Newark, New Jersey to Francesco and Maria (née Ianetta) Maselli.
-His father immigrated to the United States from Deliceto, in the region of Puglia, Italy, and his mother from San Giorgio a Liri in the region of Lazio, Italy.
+His father immigrated to the United States from Deliceto, in the region of Apulia, Italy, and his mother from San Giorgio a Liri in the region of Lazio, Italy.
 He was the couple’s first child and elder brother to Carmine and Domenick.
 He spent his childhood in Belleville, New Jersey.
 As a youth, he participated in a number of sports, including baseball, billiards, boxing, and ping pong.
 He was an avid philatelist and fan of the Lone Ranger.
-He graduated from Belleville High School in 1942 and matriculated at Rutgers University.
+He graduated from Belleville High School in 1942.

-After briefly studying at Rutgers University, Maselli enlisted in the US Army at the start of World War II.
-He was stationed at Fort Leonard Wood in Missouri and was later transferred to Camp Plauche outside of New Orleans.
+After briefly studying at Rutgers University, Maselli enlisted in the United States Army at the start of World War II.
+He was stationed at Fort Leonard Wood in Missouri and was later transferred to Camp Harahan outside of New Orleans.
 His duties mainly consisted of administrative work in the transportation corps, and he rose to the rank of sergeant.
 For his service, he was awarded the Good Conduct Medal.

 Maselli attained a degree in Commercial Science at Tulane University in 1950, completing his course of study in three years.
 Throughout his studies, he continued to work full time and support his growing family.